 Errors with Dropbox and other online tools

-Quicken may display one of the following errors when attempting to open your Quicken data file.
-These occur if you try to open your Quicken data file while it is located in your Dropbox folder or another online storage folder.
+Quicken may display one of the following errors when attempting to open, back up, or restore your Quicken data file.
+Any of the errors below can occur if you try to open your Quicken data file while it is located in your Dropbox folder or another online storage folder.

 Some of the other programs that can cause these errors are: